1930 Florida Gators football team: Schedule

-Season summary
+Game summaries

-Week 1: Florida Southern
+Week 1: Southern College

-The Gators faced the Florida Southern Moccasins on Fleming Field in Gainesville to open the season on September 27, winning 45 to 6.
+The Gators faced Southern College on Fleming Field in Gainesville to open the season on September 27, winning 45 to 6.
 Southern scored its points in the second quarter, at that point making the game tied 6 to 6.
 The Gators responded with a barrage of points which continued until the final whistle.

 Red Bethea had three touchdowns on his first three touches, including runs of 46 and 48 yards.
 This got Bethea a column in Ripley's Believe It Or Not.